 Make the most of this extended opportunity to reach out to your legislators.
 Here are a few ways to do that:

 - Tweet a photo of your local park using #MyLocalPark and tag your members of Congress.
 Congressional Twitter handles can be found on your legislators webpages, accessible through house.gov and senate.gov.

-- Send a letter using APA's Legislative Action Center, where you will find pre-drafted letters on APA policy priorities like the Land and Water Conservation Fund and funding in the upcoming FY 2017.
+- Send a letter using APA's Legislative Action Center, where you will find pre-drafted letters on APA policy priorities.
 This is an easy way to get involved — sending the letters to all three of your legislators takes less than two minutes — and can have a big impact in offices.